 The goodwill of \$38,317 thousand was derived from the Group's acquisition of 100% shares of Guzip through share swap.
-The goodwill was mainly attributed to the knowhow of Guzip work force.
-The Group obtained Guzip on December 30, 2021.
-Therefore, the Group no longer determined whether an impairment loss should be recognized.
+The goodwill was mainly attributed to the know-how of Guzip work force.
+Guzip is regarded as a CGU to generate cash inflows that are independent of those from others.
+Therefore, goodwill is tested for impairment by comparing the recoverable amount of Guzip with its carrying amounts to determine whether an impairment loss should be recognized.

 Also, the Group estimated its operating revenue for certain periods based on the purchase price allocation valuation report issued by the specialist, who was entrusted by the Group.
 The preceding estimation was analyzed based on the financial forecasts from 2022 to 2031.
+The market share of Guzip's services did not meet expectation; therefore, the actual operating revenue for the year of 2022 decreased by 78%, which were lower than the original forecast.